ChristopherNeuwirth/populartimesjs/README.md

 # populartimesJs

+> ☝️ Currently under development
+> 🇩🇪 Currently only working in German.
+English compatibility follows due to am / pm issue.

+PopulartimesJs is a javascript based library to retrieve the popular times of a Google Place, its current popularity and if you provide a Google Developer API key, place meta data such as location, name and many more.
+All you need to provide is a Google Place id.
 This library is based on the idea of [m-wrzr populartimes library](https://github.com/m-wrzr/populartimes).

-🇩🇪 Currently only tested for german places.

 ## Getting Started